 (510) 657-7409 ext.
 206

-Louis has led Abode Services for more than 20 years, helping the organization grow into the leading provider of housing and services to residents experiencing homelessness in Alameda, Santa Clara, San Mateo, and Santa Cruz counties.
-During his tenure, Abode Services has grown from a local “start-up” with one shelter serving 66 adults and children into a regional organization that owns and operates hundreds of supportive housing units and provides services to more than 4,400 adults and children each year.
+Louis has led Abode Services for more than 20 years, helping the organization grow into the leading provider of housing and services to residents experiencing homelessness in Alameda, Santa Clara, San Mateo, Santa Cruz, and Napa counties.
+During his tenure, Abode Services has grown from a local “start-up” with one shelter serving 66 adults and children into a regional organization that owns and operates hundreds of supportive housing units and provides services to more than 6,100 adults and children each year.

 Louis is responsible for the overall management of the more than 200-employee organization, making sure it grows responsibly and maintains its mission of improving the health of the community by implementing programs that end homelessness.